 Component Standard Relevant Comments Monocular vision Visual acuity greater than or equal to 6/9 in the better eye, with correction if needed; must be a minimum of 6/36 uncorrected.
 May still be considered with a report from a specialist.
 Binocular acuity - distant Applicants must have a corrected binocular visual acuity of 6/6 with a corrected visual acuity of 6/9 in the better eye.
 May still be considered with a report from a specialist.
 Binocular acuity - near Corrected near vision must be N8.
 The visual correction must either be contact lenses or glasses.
 Colour vision Colour vision anomaly is screened for using the 24 plate Ishihara test with 4 or more errors constituting a failure.
-If abnormal, further colour vision testing is required using the Farnsworth D15 test.
-If the Farnsworth D15 test result is abnormal, the applicant will require referral to a specialist ophthalmic practitioner for further assessment.
+If abnormal, further colour vision testing is required.
+If additional testing is abnormal, the applicant will require referral to a specialist ophthalmic practitioner to confirm presence of colour vision deficiency.
 Colour correction lenses (contacts or spectacles) are not permitted.
 Peripheral vision Greater than 70 degrees either side of the meridian horizontally and greater than 20 degrees vertically above and below the horizontal.
 Stereopsis Minimum degree of binocular fusion and stereopsis must be 40 seconds of an arc on a screening test.
 Applicants can be assessed by an ophthalmologist for cause and possible correction.
 Diplopia (double vision) Does not meet the standard.
-Other eye conditions including acuity corrective surgery All candidates who have undergone LASIK and LASEK Eye Surgery, must wait 3 months post surgery before being cleared medically fit.
+Other eye conditions including acuity corrective surgery All candidates who have undergone LASIK and LASEK Eye Surgery, must wait 3 months post-surgery before being cleared medically fit.
 A report from the treating doctor is required.